amjad-sahi/Aspose.Cells-for-Cloud/SDKs/Aspose.Cells_Cloud_SDK_For_Objective_C/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add Aspose-Cells-SDK to your project.

-1. Add a pod entry for Aspose-Cells-SDK to your Podfile `pod 'Aspose-Cells-SDK'`
+1. Add a pod entry for Aspose-Cells-SDK to your Podfile `pod 'AsposeCellsCloud'`
 2. Install the pod(s) by running `pod install`.
 3. Include Aspose-Cells-SDK wherever you need it with `#import "ASPCellsApi.h"`.